 The longer days are finally here, and the temperatures are inching to a point where we’ll all be able to spend more time outside.
 Sadly, the new season comes with the potential for increased garden theft.

 The arrival of spring ‘could mean garden furniture, children’s toys and garden tools will be brought out of sheds and garages,’ says Sarah Applegate, Head of Risk for Aviva General Insurance.
 This could ‘allow thieves an opportunity they’ve been waiting for,’ she says.

-Most commonly stolen item from the garden
+Most commonly stolen items from the garden

-The most commonly stolen item from the garden was found to be bikes.
+Last year, the most commonly stolen item from the garden was found to be bikes.
 This was followed by lawnmowers, making up 32 per cent of thefts, and gardening tools, making up 19 per cent.